 The management team of a CBT venture has enormous influence on all aspects of a project, from how it is planned and developed to how it is operated and expanded.
+A high number of Community tourist operations have failed because of poor leadership and management more than any other reasons (Morra-Imas & Rist, 2009).
 A motivated and experienced management team in the areas of hospitality or tourism will foster a supportive and inclusive environment and drive the development and growth of the CBT venture.